pub-calculator-io/time-to-decimal-calculator/readme.md

-# Time to Decimal Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Time to Decimal Calculator Widget for WordPress

 Time to decimal calculator can convert the time format from hh:mm:ss to decimal hours, minutes, and seconds.
 Learn to convert hours to decimal form.